Collective Obsessions Saga: Meet the Characters

 After they left, Lyle sat at the table.
 He opened his file folder, taking out the suspect list.
 With a heavy marker, he crossed through Andy Gilyard's name.

-Andy Gilyard's only appearance in the Collective Obsessions Saga occurs in Megan's Legacy.
+Andy Gilyard's appearances in the Collective Obsessions Saga occur in Megan's Legacy and Limb of Iniquity.

 Deidre Dalton